1. Cherkasy mess

-Arrange a layer of sliced pickled beetroot (see above) on a plate.
+Arrange a layer of sliced pickled beetroot (see below) on a plate.
 Coarsely chop some toasted walnuts and scatter over the beetroot.
 Scatter with crumbled Bulgarian feta, dress with olive oil and garnish with torn mint.

 3. Beetroot Bloody Mary

 A colourful alternative to the classic cocktail.
 Combine 60 millilitres of raw beetroot-infused vodka, 60 millilitres of fresh beetroot juice, 60 millilitres of tomato juice, a squeeze of lemon juice, a pinch of black salt, half a teaspoon of chilli powder, two drops of celery bitters, one teaspoon of freshly grated horseradish, a dash of chipotle Tabasco and one teaspoon of Hungarian paprika in a Boston shaker.
 Add ice and stir.
 Serve over ice in a highball glass.
 Garnish with slices of pickled turnip and beetroot.

 4. Clear ice-distilled borscht

 Place thinly sliced beetroot, carrot, celery and onion, a splash each of apple juice and kvas (a low-alcohol beer), lemon juice, parsley stalks, allspice, cloves and bay leaves in a large saucepan with vegetable stock and beetroot juice.
 The ratio of beetroot juice to stock should be 1:4.
 Bring to the boil, reduce heat and simmer for 30 minutes.
 Whisk in some agar agar (a vegetable-based alternative to gelatine available from Asian grocers) to help with the filtration process, cool and freeze.
 Thaw through a filter, such as a coffee filter.
 This leaves a delicious clear borscht.
 Serve cold.

 5. Pickled beetroot